samsquire/ideas6/README.md

 # 342. GUI text named panels

 Lots of useful serialisations for different scenarios.
 All text based.
+Like typora tree view on the left.

 # 343. Data structures visit sequences

 # 344. Indexed iterators

+can a btree be tied to a loop?

 # 345. Tree/Graph paginator